 Once we enter the design phase, placement of your fireplace becomes the foremost concern.
 Will you be looking to place your fireplace on an outside wall or an inside wall?
 Perhaps you’ll want to mix things up and place it in the center of your room.
 No matter where your fireplace may sit, we’ve got many ways to put it to good use in your timber frame home.
 A stone fireplace with a high-reaching chimney placed on an outside wall with a handsome heavy timber truss in front of it makes a perfect centerpiece that will tie your room together, whereas a nice stone or Craftsman style fireplace could make a nice ‘wall’ to locate a stairwell behind to a second level loft.
 A centrally-located fireplace can also create a great transitional point between your great room and your dining room or kitchen.
 Another reminder is that locating your chimney on the inside an exterior wall may be less costly than having the stone covering the chimney located on the outside.
 Inside your home, the chimney can be built with the stone/brick showing as much as your budget allows while finishing out the flu with conventional walls.

-A well-positioned fireplace will lend atmosphere, warmth and a wonderful focal point to your timber frame home no matter how modern or rustic it may be.
+A well-positioned fireplace will lend atmosphere, warmth and a wonderful focal point to your timber frame home or pavilion no matter how modern or rustic it may be.
 If you’re looking to start building your timber frame home, call or visit us today.
 We’ll be looking for you!